-Madison Brooks case suspect was arrested for alleged rape in 2020 – live
+Madison Brooks case suspect arrested for alleged rape in 2020 – live

-Madison Brooks news – live: Suspect in LSU student case arrested for alleged rape three years ago
+Madison Brooks news – live: Suspect in LSU student case arrested for alleged rape in 2020

 Nineteen-year-old sorority sister was hit by a car and died on 15 January after alleged rape by group of men she met at Reggie’s Bar in Baton Rouge

-One of the three suspects arrested for the alleged rape of Louisiana State University student Madison Brooks is facing a separate charge of first-degree rape for an incident in 2020, police have revealed.
+One of the three suspects arrested for the alleged rape of Louisiana State University student Madison Brooks is facing a separate charge of first-degree rape for an incident in 2020, according to a report from a local news outlet.

 Walker police issued an arrest warrant for Kaivon Washington on Friday after a witness came forward about the earlier incident, WAFB9 reported.